 The “Racing Capital of the World” appeals to fans with a need for speed, but Indianapolis also offers a surprisingly diverse dining scene brimming with Hoosier hospitality.
-From old-fashioned recipes to contemporary takes on ethnic cuisine, Indiana’s capital city offers an array of tempting choices to satisfy any craving.
+From old-fashioned recipes and Cajun food to contemporary takes on ethnic cuisine, Indiana’s capital city offers an array of tempting choices to satisfy any craving.

 Best Classic Indy: St. Elmo Steak House

 Arguably the most revered dining establishment in town, St. Elmo is famous for its dry-aged steaks, tuxedo-clad waitstaff, vast wine cellar and celebrity sightings; photo-lined hallways honor notable guests who’ve visited these hallowed dining rooms through the years.
 All dinners include an appropriately retro navy bean soup or tomato juice starter, and locals get a kick out of watching first-timers react to their first bite of the legendary horseradish-laced shrimp cocktail.
 Wash it all down with an Elmo Cola — a mini glass bottle of Coke to pour into vanilla/Luxardo cherry-infused Maker’s Mark.

 These welcoming “student unions for adults” comfort customers with thick slices brioche cinnamon toast, help-yourself coffee and playfully named omelets (the “Hippie with a Benz” features spinach, tomatoes, mushrooms and feta).
 Forward-thinking owner Martha Hoover set the bar for locally sourced farm-to-table dining when she opened her first location in the Meridian-Kessler neighborhood 30 years ago.
 Five other locations have since followed, along with offshoot concepts like Napolese, Petite Chou Bistro and Champagne Bar, and Public Greens.